postcss/postcss-import/README.md

 ## Usage

-If your stylsheets are not in the same place where you run postcss (`process.cwd()`), you will need to use `from` option to make relative imports work from input dirname.
+If your stylesheets are not in the same place where you run postcss (`process.cwd()`), you will need to use `from` option to make relative imports work from input dirname.

 ```js
 // dependencies